 I just realized this recently when reflecting on a Bible study I did with my sister a few years ago.
 At the time she wasn’t a Christian so I wanted to walk through the book of Romans with her.
 I gave her the SOAP method as a framework and we agreed to take a chapter each week, pick our own verse from the chapter to study, and discuss our study when we got together.

 I thought it was simple enough for a non-Christian, but she usually had only a few things to say, sometimes even misunderstanding what she read.
 Because I always went more in-depth than just “SOAP” I always went on and on about other supporting research for what we read.
 It made a boring time for her, but “God’s word doesn’t return void” and “faith comes from hearing the word” so it still impacted her and she’s a Christian today!
-(Just not necessarily because of our study together.
+(Not necessarily because of our study together.
 Jesus did His thing!)

 A New & Improved SOAP Study